 The largest glass surfaces of Panda House face north to the pandas yard area.
 To optimize the amount of natural light, final glass structures were designed only on site.
 Thus, the glass units were placed at a 3 degree angle.
 The insulating glass units have been supplied by Seloy Oy and the glass was specified by Juha Rahikkala, who use to work at Pilkington Lahden Lasitehdas.

-The glass panes on which the panda has a chance to hit have been calculated against 110 pounds of pandas at a 3 kN point load, and resulted in the following solution:
+The glass panes on which the panda has a chance to hit have been calculated against 110 kilograms of pandas at a 3 kN point load, and resulted in the following solution:

 The north side glazing, panda’s premises: